glucero/lectronimo/README.md

     hide    subtract       tangent    radian
     home    multiply       arcsine    random

-### lectronimo's programming language is based on LOGO (a LISP-like language without the parentheses):
+### lectronimo's programming language is based on LOGO

   all commands are in prefix notation